FusionAuth/fusionauth-site/site/learn/expert-advice/security/ssl-vs-tls.md

 {% plantuml source: _diagrams/learn/expert-advice/ssl-vs-tls/ssl-handshake.plantuml, alt: "The SSL/TLS handshake protocol." %}

 Tl;dr, the entire purpose of the handshake is to verify the validity of the server, as well as securely exchange a shared secret key, which is used to encrypt and decrypt messages sent between the client and the server.
+Encryption with a shared secret is much faster, but the handshake with the asymmetric keys is required to safely share that secret.

 *Why should I care?*